FusionAuth/fusionauth-site/site/_posts/2022-03-10-announcing-fusionauth-1-35.md

 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of version 1.35 of FusionAuth.
 This version shipped Mar 9, 2022.
-1.35 includes bug fixes, internal updates, and support for API calls in FusionAuth lambdas.
+1.35 includes bug fixes, internal updates, and support for HTTP requests in FusionAuth lambdas.

 <!--more-->